-- 2.8.
-Immediate family membervi of a current or former officeri of the company or its affiliatesii within the last five years. - 2.9.
+- 2.10.
+Immediate family membervi of a current or former officeri of the company or its affiliatesii within the last five years. - 2.11.
 Immediate family membervi of a current employee of company or its affiliatesii where additional factors raise concern (which may include, but are not limited to, the following: a director related to numerous employees; the company or its affiliates employ relatives of numerous board members; or a non-Section 16 officer in a key strategic role).

-Transactional, Professional, Financial, and Charitable Relationships
+Professional, Transactional, and Charitable Relationships

-- 2.10.
-Currently provides (or an immediate family membervi provides) professional servicesvii to the company, to an affiliateii of the company or an individual officer of the company or one of its affiliates in excess of \$10,000 per year. - 2.11.
-Is (or an immediate family membervi is) a partner in, or a controlling shareholder or an employee of, an organization which provides professional servicesvii to the company, to an affiliateii of the company, or an individual officer of the company or one of its affiliates in excess of \$10,000 per year. - 2.12.
-Has (or an immediate family membervi has) any material transactional relationshipviii with the company or its affiliatesii (excluding investments in the company through a private placement).
+- 2.12.
+Director who (or whose immediate family membervi) currently provides professional servicesvii in excess of \$10,000 per year to: the company, to an affiliateii, or an individual officer of the company or an affiliate; or who is (or whose immediate family membervi is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
+Director who (or whose immediate family membervi) currently has any material transactional relationshipviii with the company or its affiliatesii; or who is (or whose immediate family membervi is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationshipviii (excluding investments in the company through a private placement).

-&lt;sup>3 Although all of a CEO's subsidiary boards will be counted as separate boards, Boston Trust / Walden will not recommend a withhold vote for the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent, but may do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.
+&lt;sup>10 Although all of a CEO's subsidiary boards will be counted as separate boards, Boston Trust Walden will not recommend a withhold vote for the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent, but may do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.

-- 2.13.
-Is (or an immediate family membervi is) a partner in, or a controlling shareholder or an executive officer of, an organization which has any material transactional relationshipviii with the company or its affiliatesii (excluding investments in the company through a private placement). - 2.14.
-Is (or an immediate family membervi is) a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowmentsviii from the company or its affiliatesii.
+2.14.
+Director who (or whose immediate family membervi) is a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowmentsviii from the company or its affiliatesvii.